-The governmental fund financial statements can be found on pages 10 through 15 of this report.
+The governmental fund financial statements can be found on pages 9 through 14 of this report.

-Agency Fund

-In addition, the School has one agency fund which is a student activity fund.
-This fund is formed for educational and school purposes.
+Agency Fund: In addition, the School has one agency fund which is a student activity fund.
+This fund was formed for educational and school purposes.